gdamdam/sumo/README.md

 HTTP Status returned:
 <pre>
 	200:	OK
-	404:	Not Found 	- the document does not exists
+	404:	Not Found 	- the document does not exist
 </pre>

 <b>To delete a stored document</b>: